-The critical steps that were implemented include the provision of a social narrative and visual schedule, the use of the Premack principle (reinforcement) and modeling/role playing, and the desensitization to the EEG cap.
+The critical steps that were implemented include the provision of a social narrative and visual schedule, the use of the Premack principle (reinforcement) and modeling/role playing, and the desensitization to the EEG net.
 Social narrative and the visual schedule make the protocol expectations and steps clear to the child, from the beginning of study enrollment to the completion of the study.
 Reinforcement helps the child persist through the tasks and provides a sense of mastery.
 Role playing and desensitization allow the child to try out unfamiliar equipment and novel sensory experiences.
 Finally, through the use of emotion-rating measures, the researcher ensures ongoing consent while engaging child participants in assessments and challenging experimental tasks.

 Given the tools used for this protocol, a number of modifications can be made to accommodate for the varied backgrounds of the participants, relating to chronological age, mental age, and level of communicative competence.
 To account for a wide range of emotions that may be experienced during the research protocol, investigators may utilize the researcher rating scale to adapt the self-rating scale used by the participant.
 The language of the social narrative and the language of the visual schedule should align with the desired research schedule and match the cognitive and/or chronological level of the participants.
 Changes to these tools can include adding higher-level vocabulary for older participants or images with higher iconicity for younger participants.
 The activities outlined in either the visual schedule or social narrative can be changed, if necessary.
 For example, if participants are required to sit still for long periods of time, practicing sitting still, in the form of a game, may be beneficial.
 The protocol can also be modified to include a toy reward at some point in the experiment, as young children may find this more rewarding than money.
 Lastly, parents can be asked to bring a preferred toy of the child, to be used as a reward and to apply the Premack principle.
 However, when using a preferred toy, researchers must be cautious that the toy does not become a distraction during the experiment.

 A potential limitation of the familiarization protocol is that it is constrained by the understanding of the language embedded in the procedure, which may limit its use for individuals with very poor receptive language skills.
 The quality of implementation of the described tools (i.e., social narratives) can impact the accuracy or fidelity of the familiarization protocol.
-Finally, this paradigm uses a soft-sponge electrode cap, which is designed to be child-friendly; as such, the results of 100% participation after familiarization may not generalize fully to protocols that use gel-based EEG data collection systems, which require scalp abrasion, or other data collection methods that entail greater physical or emotional discomfort.
+Finally, this paradigm uses a soft-sponge electrode net, which is designed to be child-friendly; as such, the results of 100% participation after familiarization may not generalize fully to protocols that use gel-based EEG data collection systems, which require scalp abrasion, or other data collection methods that entail greater physical or emotional discomfort.

 While children with ASD are highlighted here as the population of study in this project, these principles can be used with young children in general, including those with other developmental disabilities, as well as those with typical development.
 Furthermore, although this procedure was designed for combined behavioral and EEG data collection, it could be easily adapted for use in other experimental protocols that have multiple visits and methodologies and that require participants to adapt to different contexts.
 For example, social narratives, visual schedules, and emotion-rating scales could be included, along with mock scanning sessions, in combined behavioral and MRI protocols.
-Furthermore, these elements, in addition to the cap familiarization procedure, could be augmented to allow for familiarization with near-infrared spectroscopy (NIRS) probe placement.
+Furthermore, these elements, in addition to the net familiarization procedure, could be augmented to allow for familiarization with near-infrared spectroscopy (NIRS) probe placement.

 DISCLOSURES: